 Sometimes, the best brainstorming sessions are accompanied by a simple tool that allows you to record and visualize the progress of ideas.
 This allows your team to see the flow of ideas and gives more context around next steps.

-If you're already familiar with the rules of brainstorming, it's time to start looking at some apps and tools to help unleash your team's creativity.
+If you're already familiar with the rules of brainstorming, it's time to start looking at some virtual collaboration tools to help unleash your team's creativity.

 This tool lets you create and share intricate mind maps.
 From complex brainstorming to simple ideation, Coggle provides a space where you can build and download diagrams so your ideas will always be accessible and actionable.